 Call for Abstract

-2nd Annual Congress on Environmental Pollution and Health, will be organized around the theme “Sustainable Environmental Practices for Reducing Global Pollution and related Health hazards”
+3rd Annual Congress on Environmental Pollution and Health, will be organized around the theme “Stop Pollution - Go green, Breath Clean”

-Pollution and Health 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Pollution and Health 2019
+POLLUTION AND HEALTH 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in POLLUTION AND HEALTH 2020

 Submit your abstract to any of the mentioned tracks.